AriMeron/Game/README.md

 **Avatar Outlines:**
 - To easily differentiate the two teams, all Republican avatars will have a red outline, while Democrats will have a blue outline.

-**Weapons:**
-- All players will be equipped with the same semi-automatic firearm.
-- Shots fired will be visible as they travel through the air.

 **Aiming:**
 - Players will have a crosshair at the center of their screen to assist with aiming.